BY CHRISTOPHER HASKELL

 Michael (Adam Scott) and Tobey (Joel Bissonnette) are brothers with a strained relationship.
 Tobey is an ex-addict, on the up-and-up, while Michael is a skeptic and cynic, content in the mediocre life.
-On his birthday, Michael agrees to drive his brother around Los Angeles, job hunting.
-What transpires throughout their day ends up far from job hunting as the brothers berate one another and experience a life that Michael is not accustomed to as Tobey tries to break Michael out of his shell.
+Michael agrees to drive his brother around Los Angeles on his birthday, job hunting.
+What transpires throughout their day ends far from job hunting as the brothers criticize each other and experience a life that Michael is not accustomed to as Tobey tries to break Michael out of his shell.

 Adam Scott plays his part masterfully and solidifies that he can wholeheartedly carry a film entirely by himself.
 Basing the entire movie around Scott’s trademarked cynicism creates a genuine independent classic worthy of the mainstream status.
 The fact that Adam Scott has not made more of a stir in the commercial film world is mind-boggling, but to have a star like Scott floating around in the indie world is a refreshing new experience in many films, including his massive success in “The Vicious Kind.”

 Joel Bissonnette, who appears to be the brother of the writer and director, carries his character effectively and matches Scott’s quirky nature, adding his own downtrodden yet strangely confident flair to the film.